Skip to main content

 Understanding Gross vs. Net Pay in 2026

-Net pay is what you actually receive in your bank account after taxes and deductions.
+Net pay is what arrives in your bank account after taxes and deductions.
 The formula is:

-For a $75,000 gross salary, your net pay might be approximately $56,000 after federal taxes, FICA taxes (Social Security and Medicare), and pre-tax deductions.
-The calculator shows exactly where your money goes: taxes, deductions, and take-home pay.
+For a $75,000 gross salary, net pay lands around $56,000 after federal taxes, FICA (Social Security and Medicare), and any pre-tax deductions.
+The calculator shows where each dollar of the gap goes.

 2026 Tax Brackets and Deductions